Hardware Trojans from Invisible Inversions: On the Trojanizability of Standard Cell Libraries: Introduction

 Third, to demonstrate the implications of invisible inversions, we implement a stealthy privilege-escalation backdoor in an Ibex RISC-V core (\autoref{sec:casestudy}).
 The resulting Trojan is functionally effective yet visually undetectable under \ac{SEM} inspection as performed in the provided dataset.
-We further show that mitigation is straightforward: excluding problematic cell pairs during synthesis incurs negligible overhead.

 Our findings have two key implications.
 Empirical evaluation of standard cell libraries for Trojanizability should become an integral part of the security review process for safety- or security-critical designs.
 At the same time, because indistinguishable but functionally different cell pairs can be identified deterministically, they can be avoided during synthesis and place-and-route for high-assurance products, thereby achieving strong practical mitigation with minimal area or performance overhead.